IRIS-Solutions-Team/irispie-pages/docs/data_management/databoxes.md

 Databoxes
 ==========

-The `Databox` objects can be used to store and manipulate unstructured data organized as key-value pairs, in a dictionary style; the `Databox` objects are, indeed, subclassed from the standard `dict`.
-The values stored within a databox can be of any type.
+`Databoxes` extend the standard `dict` class (technically, they are a subclass), serving as a universal tool for storing and manipulating unstructured data organized as key-value pairs.
+The values stored within `Databoxes` can be of any type.

+`Databoxes` can use any methods implemented for the standard `dict` objects, and have additional functionalities for data item manipulation, batch processing, importing and exporting data, and more.